 Favorite pages can be single or multiple-panel pages.
+The unit display size determines the number of application panels that can be included on a favorite page.

 The favorites bar also provides favorite page editing tools.
 All favorite pages can be modified.
-For information how to add and modify favorite pages, refer to "Customizing favorite pages" on page 26.
+For information how to add and modify favorite pages, refer to "Customizing favorite pages" on page 34.